t4qjXH8N/ioBroker.gardena/README.md

 ## Installation
 Just install the adapter from the iobroker admin interface or fetch it from Github.

+## Donation
+If this project help you reduce time to develop, you can give me a cup of coffee or a bottle of beer via PayPal(chvorholt@gmail.com) :-)

 ## Changelog
 # 2.0.1 (22-Oct-2018)
 - fixed problem where some SMART states were not updated